Mario6221/4downloader-ultimate/README.md

 3. Setting download destination (not prefered, but possible.
 Takes the Downloads/new or Downloads/permanent prefix)

 ### Coming next
+1. Bash automatization of the line-typing process(in near future)
-1. Image database using hashing algorithims
+2. Image database using image hashing algorithims (late summer 2018)
-2. Human image classification software
+3. Human image classification software (autumn 2018)

 ### Any other questions?
 1. Run `java -jar 4downloader-ultimate.jar -h` in console in same directory as the 4downloader-ultimate.jar file